 If you prefer online learning, browse around and find a local class or workshop to sign up for.
-Check out the recently released Photography Plus which gives you tons of downloadable content, including, but not limited to, presets, tutorials and classes.
+Check out the recently released Photography Plus which gives you tons of downloadable content, including, but not limited to, over 340 presets, over 200 video tutorials and much more.
 Be sure to check it out.
 They are always coming out with new and helpful content.
 Most recently, Connor Hibbs released a high end retouching tutorial.
 Visit the IP+ page for more details.
 If you are not a member of IP+ sign up for a 14 day free trial!

 You don’t always have to buy a new book or pay for some online course to learn new techniques.
 There is plenty content online that is completely FREE!
 Brian Pex has written some amazing content on Lightroom and Photoshop techniques published right on Improve Photography that you can check out here.

 Chelsea and Tony Northrup have a tutorial here on how to take a double exposure photograph.
+The video is a little old, but it's still great!
 The tutorial includes both how to do this technique in camera (with certain camera models) and how to create a double exposure in Photoshop.

 13. Practice Product Photography